Arms embargoes on Israel since 2023: United States

 President Joe Biden's administration temporarily halted then resumed sending some bombs to Israel in 2024 after US concerns about their use against civilians in Gaza.
 US officials said in mid-October 2024 that Israel must take steps within the next month to improve the humanitarian situation in Gaza, or face possible restrictions on US military aid.
 The European Union's foreign policy official has criticized the one-month deadline given by the US to Israel and said that many people will die during this time.
 Media studies professor Mohamed Elmasry interprets the one-month deadline as a distraction to cover up US complicity in genocide and help Vice President Kamala Harris win the election.
 State Department official Annelle Sheline, who resigned over US support for Israel, interpreted the deadline "as being intended to try to win over Uncommitted [National Movement] voters and others in swing states who have made clear that they are opposed to this administration’s unconditional support for Israel."

 According to a Ynet News report published on 10 November 2024, amid growing disputes over the use of house demolitions in Gaza, the United States quietly halted the shipment of various weapons to the country, including 134 D9 bulldozers.

 Slovenia

 On July 30, 2025, The Slovenian government announced a complete ban on the import, export, and transit of arms and military equipment to and from Israel over its actions in the Gaza War.
+In June 2026, the newly appointed government of Slovenia reversed many of the measures its predecessor had placed on Israel, including this arms embargo.